QuTech-Delft/cQASM-spec/docs/language_specification/instructions/measure.md

 H q[0]
 CNOT q[0], q[1]

-b[0, 1] = measure q[0, 1]  // Measurement in the standard basis.
+b = measure q  // Measurement in the standard basis.
 ```

-On the last line of this simple cQASM program, the respective states of both qubits in the qubit register are measured along the standard/computational basis.
+On the last line of this simple cQASM program,
+the respective states of both qubits in the qubit register are measured along the standard/computational basis.